Strech/avrora/README.md

 The primary way to use the library is via the `Avrora.encode/2` and `Avrora.decode/2` functions.
 These functions load the Avro schema for you.

-If `registry_url` is defined, it enables Schema Registry storage.
+If `registry_url` defined, it enables Schema Registry storage.
 If the schema file found locally but not in the registry, either fuction will register the schema.

 These examples assume you have a `Payment` schema stored in the file